ratic01/cdk-react-project/README.md

 # Serverless Message App

-This is a serverless message handling application built with React on the frontend and AWS services (CDK, Lambda, SQS, DynamoDB, AWS CloudWatch, S3) on the backend.
+This is a serverless message handling application built with React on the frontend and AWS services (CDK, Lambda, SQS, DynamoDB, S3...) on the backend.

 ## Technologies